raykrishardi/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

 Reference: https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping/#approval

-## Step 4 Configure Kubelet to TLS Bootstrap
+## Step 4 Configure Kubelet to TLS Bootstrap (i.e. create kube config file to authenticate to API server using the bootstrap token)

 It is now time to configure the second worker to TLS bootstrap using the token we generated